 Ms. Knight joined the firm in 2005 following extensive experience in a number of health policy positions first as a health analyst for the Republican Minnesota Senate Republican Legislative Caucus and as a policy fellow for the National Institute of Health Policy, under the direction of former U.S. Senator David Durenberger and Chairman of the Senate Finance Committee’s Subcommittee on Health.
 Chairman Durenberger and the Institute are recognized national leaders on the challenges facing the American healthcare delivery system policy and establishing a sustainable financing mechanism.

-Megan has a proven track record of success as a coalition manager and has successfully coordinated the efforts of a broad coalition of health delivery systems and self-insured companies from across the country adversely impacted by regulations included in the Affordable Care Act (ACA).
-Clients regularly rely on Ms. Knight’s expertise across a spectrum of key issues, from health care and human services, higher education, labor, and pension issues.
+Through her work as a coalition manager, Ms. Knight has a proven track record of success and has successfully coordinated the efforts of a broad coalition of health delivery systems and self-insured companies from across the country adversely impacted by regulations included in the Affordable Care Act (ACA).
+Clients regularly rely on Ms. Knight’s expertise across a spectrum of key issues – from health care and human services, higher education, labor, and pension issues.
 Her deep legislative and policy experience provide unique insights for firm clients into the intersection of Capitol Hill, advocacy groups, and the private sector stakeholders.

 Ms. Knight, a Chicago native, resides in Arlington, Virginia with her husband and two daughters.
 She is a graduate of the University of St. Thomas in Saint Paul, Minnesota, with a bachelor’s degree in Political Science.